hashicorp/vagrant/docs/rake.md

 ## Loading the Vagrant Environment

-The first step to doing _almost_ anything with Vagrant is to make sure the environment is loaded.
-The environment must be loaded before anything is done except for configuring and running methods in the `Vagrant::Command` class.
-If you need custom configuration, make sure you define your configuration blocks _before_ loading the environment.
-If you are going to use a Vagrant command, you can run it before or after an environment load with no consequence.
-For everything else, load the environment _first_.
+The first step to doing anything with Vagrant is to make sure that the environment is loaded.
+Each Vagrant project has its own "environment" which simply encapsulates the configuration, SSH access, VM, etc. of that project.

 Loading the environment sets up all the paths, loads the virtual machine (if one exists), and loads the configuration.
-Loading the environment is a one-liner:
+Loading the environment for the current directory is a one-liner:

 {% highlight ruby %}
-Vagrant::Env.load!
+env = Vagrant::Environment.load!
+{% endhighlight %}

+If you're working in a separate directory or you're writing a script that will be used with multiple Vagrant projects, you can load a specific Vagrant environment by passing in a path:

+{% highlight ruby %}
+env = Vagrant::Environment.load!("/path/to/my/project")
 {% endhighlight %}

 ## Executing Commands